Biały Królik

 About Biały Królik

 In Gdynia's dining scene, Biały Królik is a venue to consider when the goal is Polish cuisine rather than an unspecified casual meal.
-That distinction matters for travelers and locals who are choosing with a particular kind of evening in mind, because the verified profile points to a restaurant with a defined culinary direction rather than a general-purpose stop.
-The verified details are concise: the venue is in Gdynia, the cuisine is Polish, the chef/owner is Suliman Saleem, the dress code is smart casual, the listed hours run Tuesday through Sunday with Monday closed.
+That distinction matters for travelers and locals who are choosing with a particular kind of evening in mind, because the restaurant has a defined culinary direction rather than a general-purpose stop.
+The details are concise: the venue is in Gdynia, the cuisine is Polish, the chef/owner is Suliman Saleem, the dress code is smart casual, the listed hours run Tuesday through Sunday with Monday closed.

 Plan for Polish cuisine with a smart-casual frame, not for a quick casual stop